jeremykohn/Repeater/README.md

 # Repeater

-Introducing Repeater, a JavaScript module to run any function at a specified interval.
+Introducing Repeater, an advanced version of setInterval in JavaScript.

-It also includes extra features such as pause-and-resume.
+It adds features such as pause-and-resume, while improving reliability and maintaining accuracy.

 Repeater is now in beta and more features are coming, so check back here soon!